by Tim Storm on July 31, 2010

 Call our office today and see how we can help you and your family.
 Ask for your Free First Time Home Buyer Report.

-Orange County Veterans who have had a short sale are able to purchase a home with $0 down only two years after the short sale.
-The same goes for veterans who have had a foreclosure.
+Orange County Veterans who have had a short sale are able to purchase a home with $0 down immediately after the short sale.
+Veterans who have had a foreclosure need to wait two years.
 VA is relatively flexible in how they look at foreclosures and short sales, compared to FHA and Fannie Mae.

 Short Sale versus Foreclosure